MagnusS/Java-BloomFilter/README.md

 Compiling
 ---------
-To compile, run ant from the base directory of the project.
+To compile, run ant from the base directory.

 	ant jar

 When ant is done, include dist/java-bloomfilter.jar in your project.

-Alternatively, the project could be loaded in Netbeans and compiled using the IDE.
+Alternatively, java-bloomfilter could be loaded in Netbeans and compiled using the IDE.

 If you want to avoid adding another library to your project, all the Bloom filter code is in src/com/skjegstad/utils/BloomFilter.java.
-You may copy this code directly into your project if you leave the LGPL-comment in place and reference the project web page.
+You may copy this code directly into your project if you leave the LGPL-comment in place and reference the java-bloomfilter web page.

 Changes
 -------